 The Ptolmemaic d20 would have been shaped before Caesar Augustus annexed Egypt into the Roman Empire.

 The d20 was almost assuredly never used to roll for initiative.
+Simply put, this is not part of a dnd dice set.
 It can only be speculated for what the d20 was used.
 It very well could have been used for some sort of game that has been lost to history.
 Alternatively, it could have been used for divination rituals, for which dice were often used in the ancient world.

 Serpentine rock, of which this d20 was made, has long been used for crafted objects and as architectural stone.
 Harder than marble, yet softer than granite, serpentine was very popular in the United States as late as the early 20th century.
 The reason you don’t see it often today is because of concerns for worker safety as serpentine is known to contain asbestos.